- Fire Safety

 - Mark and guard any unattended excavation that is deeper than 12 inches.

 - Mark and/or guard potholes and sidewalk damage as appropriate to minimize the tripping hazard to pedestrians.

 Plan Review - In those structures to be altered or renovated, or when a new structure is to be built, it is the responsibility of the Director of Facilities to insure that unsafe conditions are eliminated.
 Prior to beginning construction on the building to be altered or renovated, or any new construction, all applicable codes and safety precautions must be addressed.
-Plans will be reviewed by Facilities and the Safety and Environmental Health Office.
-The Safety and Environmental Health Office has the authority to conduct periodic inspections to ensure compliance with applicable safety codes and to see that appropriate safety precautions are being followed.
+Plans will be reviewed by Facilities and the Office of Safety.
+The Office of Safety has the authority to conduct periodic inspections to ensure compliance with applicable safety codes and to see that appropriate safety precautions are being followed.

 For further information, contact the Director of Facilities, 701-777-2591, or Office of Safety at 701-777-3341.